 Skip to main content

-This document explains how authorization works in the cdt app, how roles and permissions are stored, how CASL is used to evaluate access, and how permissions are enforced on the API and UI layers.
+This page is for developers working on the CDT authorization engine itself.
+It explains how roles and permissions are stored, how CASL builds an Ability instance from them, and how that ability is enforced on the API and UI layers.

-The app uses a role-based access control (RBAC) system.
-We use:
+CDT uses role-based access control (RBAC) scoped to organizations:

-• Prisma to store roles and permissions in a PostgreSQL database.
+• Prisma stores roles and permissions in PostgreSQL.

-Roles are represented with the Role entity.
-Each User has a foreign key referencing a role within an organization.
-Permissions are stored as JSON on each role
+Roles are represented by the Role entity.
+Each User has a foreign key to a Role scoped to an Organization.
+Permissions are stored as a JSON array on each role:

 [